dhis2/developer-portal/blog/2022-02-02-deep-dive-pwa-1.md/index.md

 ```

 During the `d2-app-scripts` `start` or `build` processes, the config file is read, and a `PWA_ENABLED` value is added to the app’s environment variables.
 Then, in the App Adapter’s initialization logic, it registers or unregisters the service worker based on the the `PWA_ENABLED` environment variable.

+The registration logic will be described in more detail in the ["Registration of the service worker"](#registration-of-the-service-worker) section below.

 #### Managing the service worker’s updates and lifecycle